Hiking the Kaʻena Point Trail & Pillbox on the North Shore of Oʻahu, Hawaiʻi

 Kaʻena Point

-On the far side of the predator-proof fence, the Kaʻena Point Trail ends at the westernmost point of Oʻahu, known obviously as Kaʻena Point.
+On the far side of the predator-proof fence, the Kaʻena Point Trail simply follows one of a few designated trails out to the westernmost point of Oʻahu.

-Here, many native plant and animal species call Kaʻena Point home, which is why I think it’s important to make mention of the immense amount of conservation work that has been undertaken to make Kaʻena Point possible.
+That being said, these designated trails are designed to protect everything inside the predator-proof fence, as Kaʻena Point is home to a number of native plant and animal species.
+This is why I think it’s important to mention the immense amount of conservation work that has been undertaken to make Kaʻena Point what it is today.

-Furthermore, there are 11 federally listed endangered species that are found at Kaʻena Point, and I personally ask that you do your part to minimize your impact by walking only on the designated trails.
+Furthermore, there are 11 federally listed endangered species found at Kaʻena Point, and I personally ask that you do your part to minimize your impact by remaining on the designated trails and not approaching any birds, Monk Seals, Sea Turtles, or other wildlife.

 Kaʻena Point Pillbox Trail

-To get to the Kaʻena Point Pillbox, hike along the outside of the fence until you find one of two trails heading up the ridge.
+To hike to the Kaʻena Point Pillbox from the North Shore, start by following the outside of the predator-proof fence until you find one of two trails leading up the ridge.

 Waiʻanae Summit Trail (WST)